MaximeLionel/csapp/4_1 The Y86-64 Instruction Set Architecture.md

 * In a more complete design, the processor would typically invoke an exception handler, a procedure designated to handle the specific type of exception encountered.

 # 4.1.5 Y86-64 Programs
+## Comparison of Y86-64 and x86-64 assembly programs
 * C code:
 	```c
 	long sum(long *start, long count)